Anatoly1010/Atomize/readme.md

 Python is used to write an experimental script.
 Examples (with dummy data) can be found in /atomize/tests/ directory.

-5. Speeding up plotting functions

-It is highly recommended to use OpenGL, if you want to plot data with more than 2000 points.
-On Ubuntu 18.04 LTS, 20.04 LTS python openGL bindings can be installed as:

-	apt-get install python3-pyqt5.qtopengl
-	pip3 install pyopengl

-On Windows 10 one should use:

-	pip install PyOpenGL PyOpenGL_accelerate

 ## Available devices
 #### [Temperature Controllers](#temperature-controllers-1)